 There are so many options for arriving in Istanbul.
 You can opt for a train, bus, flight or even a ship but of course, that will depend on where you’re coming from!
 If you choose to travel to Istanbul by plane, you can check out the flight weekly deals with Skyscanner and book your flight with Expedia, the number one website with great flight deals.

-Just like traveling to any other place, you’ll need to obtain a visa if you’re coming from another country.
-You can apply for an e-visa from the Turkish visa information website.
+Just like traveling to any other place, you’ll need to obtain a visa if you’re coming from another country (though some nationalities don’t require one).
+If you’re required to get a visa to enter Turkey, you can apply for an e-visa from the Turkish visa information website.

 Related post: The ultimate guide to visiting Turkey